Handbook for managing unauthorised encampments

 Trust

 Groups may have experienced violence or harassment whilst occupying UEs across the country.
 Visitors may be viewed with caution and suspicion until (and possibly after) you have explained the reason for a visit.
-Gypsies and Travellers may also travel and set up in larger groups on a ‘safety in numbers’ basis.
+Some Travelling communities may also travel and set up in larger groups on a ‘safety in numbers’ basis.

 Illness and death